top of page

 Incomes Not Eligible For Income Tax Rebate Under New Tax Regime

-The new tax regime has increased the threshold limit for rebates and rebate amounts.
+The new income tax regime has increased the threshold limit for rebates and rebate amounts.
 However, several other factors, apart from your total taxable income, can determine your eligibility for a rebate.
 As per the new tax regime, the standard 80C deductions and certain exemptions are not allowed.
 So, if you follow the new income tax regime, you cannot reduce your taxable income with deductions and exemptions similar to the old tax regime.

 To gain eligibility for tax rebates under the new tax regime as per Section 87A, you cannot have income generated from equity shares, equity mutual funds, or other income sources.